thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ## 3.2 Climatology of cloud enhancement events

+!!! monthly weithe !!!

-Another interesting aspect of the CE events, is their distribution within the year.
-In Figure, we have the monthly box plot (whisker plot), where the values have been normalized by the highest median value, that occurs on June.
+Another interesting aspect of the CE events is their distribution within the year.
+Figure shows the monthly box and whisker plot of the CE number of occurrence normalized with the highest median value, that occurs on June.
 Although the number of occurrences has a wide spread throughout the study period, the most active period of CE occurrences is during May and June.
 During the Winter (December -- February) the CE cases are about $25\,\%$ of the maximum.
 For the rest months, the occurrences gradually ramp between the maximum and minimum.
 This seasonality is a combinations of the clouds occurrences, and the relevant position of the sun during each season of the year.
 Unfortunately, the lack of detailed data on cloud formation, type and location is not allowing further analysis.

 ![Figure 3.1: Seasonal statistics of the number of CE occurrences for each month, normalized to the maximum occurrences on June.
 The box